Mari, Syria: Late Bronze Age

-By 2015, ISIS devasted and looted systematically the site and specially the royal palace.
+By 2015, the Islamic State (ISIS) had devastated and systematically looted the site, particularly the Royal Palace of Mari.
 It was one of the first archaeological sites to be occupied by this group.

 People, language and government

-The founders of the first city may have been Sumerians or more probably East Semitic speaking people from Terqa in the north.
-I. J. Gelb relates Mari's foundation with the Kish civilization, which was a cultural entity of East Semitic speaking populations, that stretched from the center of Mesopotamia to Ebla in the western Levant.
+Mari's founders were either Sumerians or speakers of an East Semitic language from Terqa in the north.
+Ignace Gelb relates Mari's foundation with the proposed Kish civilization, a cultural entity of East Semitic-speaking populations that stretched from the center of Mesopotamia to Ebla in the western Levant.

-At its height, the second city was the home of about 40,000 people.
-This population was East-Semitic speaking one, and used a dialect much similar to the language of Ebla (the Eblaite language), while the Shakkanakku period had an East-Semitic Akkadian speaking population.
-West Semitic names started to be attested in Mari since the second kingdom era, and by the middle Bronze-Age, the west Semitic Amorite tribes became the majority of the pastoral groups in the middle Euphrates and Khabur valleys.
-Amorite names started to be observed in the city toward the end of the Shakkanakku period, even among the ruling dynasty members.
+The population of the second Mari was around 40,000 at its height.
+The population spoke an East Semitic dialect very similar to the Eblaite language.
+In the Shakkanakku period, the population spoke Akkadian, also an East Semitic language.
+West Semitic names started to be attested in Mari from the second kingdom era, and by the middle Bronze-Age, the west Semitic Amorite tribes became the majority of the pastoral groups in the middle Euphrates and Khabur valleys.
+Amorite names were in use by end of the Shakkanakku period, including by the ruling dynasts.

-During the Lim era, the population became predominantly Amorite but also included Akkadian named people, and although the Amorite language became the dominant tongue, Akkadian remained the language of writing.
-The pastoral Amorites in Mari were called the Haneans, a term that indicate nomads in general, those Haneans were split into the Banu-Yamina (sons of the right) and Banu-Simaal (sons of the left), with the ruling house belonging to the Banu-Simaal branch.
-The kingdom was also a home to tribes of Suteans who lived in the district of Terqa.
+Mari's population had become predominantly Amorite during the Lim era.
+Textual evidence shows the continued use of Akkadian names and, although the Amorite language became the dominant tongue, Akkadian remained the language of writing.
+The pastoral Amorites in Mari were called Haneans, a general term referring to nomads.
+These Haneans were split into the Yaminites (sons of the south) and Sim'alites (sons of the north), with the ruling house belonging to the Sim'al branch.
+The kingdom of Mari was also home to tribes of Suteans living in Terqa.